tsallc/phonelist/REFACTOR_PLAN.md

 **3. Phase 1: Foundational Graph Schema & Temporal Logic (`src/schemas/`, `src/data/`)**

+*   **Note:** The initial canonical data (`src/data/canonicalContactData.json`) is already established.
+This phase now focuses on implementing the schemas *within the React app* (`src/schemas/directorySchemas.js`) to parse/validate this existing data, and building the service layer to consume it.
+The data source refactoring (`src/data/seedData.js`) involves loading the JSON, not generating it from scratch.
 *   **3.1.
 Define Core Schemas (`src/schemas/directorySchemas.js`):** *(Major Overhaul)*
     *   **`ContactEntity` Schema:** (Unified)
         *   `id`: Unique identifier (system-generated UUID, UPN/ObjectID from Entra, or manual ID).